blackflux/robo-config-plugin/test/projects/assorted/@npm-opensource-es/CONFDOCS.md

 #### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-circlecinpm-default-coveralls-es">circleci/#npm-default-coveralls-es</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-circlecinpm-default-coveralls-es">`index`</a>)

-Manage circleci configuration for npm package on github with coveralls and elasticsearch.
+Manage circleci configuration for npm package on github with coveralls and opensearch.

 <table>
   <tbody>